freeeco/foleys_gui_magic/README.md

 Added getFileName() method to foleys_ApplicationSettings.cpp and getApplicationSettingsFile() to foleys_MagicGUIState.cpp

-Added settings fiile loading to foleys_MagicPluginEditor.cpp in order to set the plugin window size from the settings file when the plugin loads.
+Added settings file loading to foleys_MagicPluginEditor.cpp in order to set the plugin window size from the settings file when the plugin loads.

 Changed getOrCreateChildWithName to getChildWithName in a couple of places in foleys_MidiParameterMapper.cpp to avoid spurious entries in the settings file